Supply Chain

 Conflict and Responsible Minerals

-Amphenol seeks to go beyond local and customer requirements in our efforts to be a good corporate steward.
-In accordance with the U.S. Securities and Exchange Commission’s Conflict Minerals regulations, we manage a comprehensive Conflict Minerals program that ensures we do not knowingly use tin, tantalum, tungsten or gold (3TG), which may originate from sources that directly or indirectly finance or benefit armed groups through mining or mineral trading in the Democratic Republic of the Congo or an adjoining country.
-On an annual basis, we actively survey our supply chain regarding the origin of the 3TG, cobalt and mica used in our products to ensure the appropriate reasonable country of origin inquiry (RCOI) and due diligence has been performed, as detailed in our latest Conflict Minerals Report.
+Amphenol seeks to be a good corporate steward.
+In addition to complying with SEC Conflict Minerals regulations, we have our own internal commitment against the use of conflict minerals, contained in our comprehensive Responsible Minerals Policy.
+Our policy prohibits the use of tin, tantalum, tungsten, gold (3TG), cobalt or mica that may originate from sources that directly or indirectly finance or benefit armed groups through mining or mineral trading in the Democratic Republic of Congo or other adjoining countries.
+As detailed in our most recent annual Conflict Minerals Report, we actively survey our supply chain for all 3TG, cobalt and mica used in our products to confirm reasonable country of origin inquiries (RCOI) and proper due diligence processes have been performed.
+On an annual basis, we assess our responsible minerals program to determine if minerals beyond 3TG, cobalt and mica need to be added to our policy to support a responsible, conflict-free supply chain.

-Our responsible minerals program is aligned with the principles of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict- Affected and High-Risk Areas.
-Although Amphenol has determined that its European operations are not directly in-scope for the European Union (EU) Conflict Minerals Regulation and its conflict-affected and high-risk areas (CAHRAs) purview, we annually assess our status and align our business operations with responsible sourcing guidance while continuing to support our customers who are in-scope.
-Amphenol is also a member of the Responsible Minerals Initiative (RMI), which promotes the common goal of understanding and contributing to mitigating the salient social and environmental impacts of extraction and processing of raw materials in supply chains.
+We have aligned our responsible minerals program with the principles of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict Affected and High-Risk Areas (CAHRAs).
+Amphenol has determined that our European operations are not directly in-scope for the European Union (EU) Conflict Minerals Regulation and its CAHRAs purview, however, we assess our status annually and align our business operations with applicable responsible sourcing guidance to support our customers who are in-scope for the regulations.
+Amphenol is a proud member of the Responsible Minerals Initiative (RMI), an industry organization dedicated to collectively understanding and addressing significant social and environmental impacts associated with the extraction and processing of raw materials in supply chains.

 Conflict and Responsible Minerals